-For alleged incidents of sexual harassment that are Title IX Offenses, as defined herein, the relevant standard is "sufficiently severe, persistent, and pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefitting from the University's educational or employment programs and/or activities." (emphasis added)
+1 For alleged incidents of sexual harassment that are considered Title IX Offenses under the 2020 Final Rule, the relevant standard is "sufficiently severe, persistent, and pervasive." (emphasis added)

+2 For employees, harassment need not be severe or pervasive and behavior that a reasonable employee with the same protected characteristic would consider to be a petty slight or trivial inconvenience shall not constitute unlawful harassment.
+See 21 VSA Sec.
+495.

-- Quid Pro Quo: a Latin phrase meaning "This for That", where an employee or student's submission to or rejection of unwelcome treatment based on a protected category is made, either explicitly or implicitly, a term or condition of their employment, academic standing, or participation in any University programs or activities, or is used as the basis for University decisions affecting the individual. - Legally Protected Category: Identities or characteristics on the basis of which discrimination and harassment are prohibited by state and/or federal law, as defined in the University's Equal Opportunity in Educational Programs and Activities and Equal Employment Opportunity/Affirmative Action Policies. - Preponderance of the Evidence: The evidentiary standard used in campus investigation and disciplinary processes to determine whether or not a Respondent is responsible for a violation of this Policy.
-A preponderance of the evidence is found when the alleged actions are more likely to have occurred than not. - Respondent: An individual who has been accused of violating this Policy. - Retaliation:Any adverse action taken against a person for making a good faith report of prohibited conduct, or participating or declining to participate in any proceeding, under this policy.
+- Respondent: An individual, unit, department or recognized group or organization who has been accused of conduct violating this Policy. - Retaliation:Any adverse action taken against a person for making a good faith report of prohibited conduct, or participating or declining to participate in any proceeding, under this policy.
 Acts of retaliation may include, but are not limited to, intimidation, threats, harassment, coercion, discrimination, or any other conduct that would discourage a reasonable person from engaging in activity protected under this policy.
 Retaliation does not include good faith actions lawfully pursued in response to a report of prohibited conduct.
 Retaliation may be undertaken or attempted either directly or by someone acting on behalf of another.